walles/loadviz/README.md

 ## TODO

-- Update the menu bar icon at 10Hz with the system load
+- Don't hard code the dimensions in LoadVizView
 - Make clicking the menu bar icon bring up a menu
 - Add a "Quit" menu item
 - Hide the desktop app icon from the Dock